2025 Dynasty IDP Rookie Rankings: Who's Moving Up?

 This class looks strong at edge, which would help many a fantasy roster.
 But it might be even stronger at DT, led by guys who look like more valuable NFL players than fantasy contributors.

-We might also seen a better batch of CBs than we got the past two years (also meh for fantasy), while the non-edge LB group looks a bit nebulous at the moment.
+We might also see a better batch of CBs than we got the past two years (also meh for fantasy), while the non-edge LB group looks a bit nebulous.

-For now, here are 10 players to know – plus some others who could rise in prominence through the spring …
+For now, here are some players to know …

 TIP